Poet Laureate Events & Initiatives

 Serving the community on the lək̓ʷəŋən homelands.

 Kyeren is the Artistic Director of Planet Earth Poetry, one of Canada's longest running reading series, approaching its 30th season this fall, and she served on the editorial board of Canada's iconic literary periodical, The Malahat Review.
 She holds an MFA in Writing (earning The Victoria Medal for her BFA in Writing), and taught in the Department of Writing at the University of Victoria.
-She has mentored poets through the Writer’s Union of Canada and the League of Canadian Poets, and works as a literary editor, writing teacher and mentor.
+She has mentored poets through the Writer’s Union of Canada and the League of Canadian Poets, and works as a literary editor, writing instructor and mentor.

 THE POETRY AMBASSADORS